The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 We have to talk about the Samsungification of Windows 10

 One of the key selling points for Apple products is ubiquitous experience, regardless if you’re using iMessage on a Mac, iPhone, iPad or Apple Watch.
-For its part, Samsung has tried to create the same seamless experiences across its product lineup.
+For its part, Samsung has tried to create the same seamless experience across its product lineup.
 But instead of controlling the entire experience for both hardware and software, Samsung has to rely on Google for the Android platform, and Microsoft for Windows 10.
-In order to string together the same Samsung experience between, say, a Galaxy S21 and the Galaxy Book Pro 360, Samsung pre-installed several of its own apps on the sleek laptop.
+In order to string together the same Samsung experience between, say, a Galaxy S21 and the Galaxy Book Pro 360, Samsung preinstalled several of its own apps on the sleek laptop.

 Actually, we counted.
 There are 28 Samsung apps installed on the Pro 360 out of the box.
 If that sounds like a lot, it’s because it is.
 Some of the apps are useful and serve a clear purpose, adding value to the overall experience.
 For instance, Samsung’s SmartThings app allows you to control your smart home devices, and even connects to the SmartThings Find network to help you find your misplaced phone, Galaxy Buds or any of your other Samsung gear.
 Another handy Samsung app is Samsung Notes, which is the same Notes app that you’ll find on a Galaxy phone or tablet.
-You’ll even find your notes sync between all of the devices after you sign into your Samsung account.
+You’ll even find your notes sync between all of the devices after you sign in to your Samsung account.

-Samsung also released a Galaxy Book Smart Switch app that will help you setup your new Galaxy Book by transferring some of your settings, apps and files from your previous computer.
+Samsung also released a Galaxy Book Smart Switch app that will help you set up your new Galaxy Book by transferring some of your settings, apps and files from your previous computer.
 We tested it, and it worked just like the smartphone version does.
 You wirelessly connect your two computers, sending data from your old machine to the new one.
 We were able to transfer some of our installed apps and settings to the Galaxy Book Pro 360 with a few taps.
 It’s not a complete solution since it only transfers apps you installed from the Microsoft Store, but it does enough to get you started.

-But then there’s an app icon for Samsung TV Plus, the company’s free tv streaming service, that launches your default browser so you can watch one of the countless shows available on the platform.
+But then there’s an app icon for Samsung TV Plus, the company’s free TV streaming service, that launches your default browser so you can watch one of the countless shows available on the platform.
 Or the Live Message app that made its debut on the Galaxy Note line a few years ago.
-You can draw a message in various colors and effects, and then share it — but it feels out of place on a Windows laptop.
+You can draw a message in various colors and effects and then share it — but it feels out of place on a Windows laptop.

 We understand Samsung’s desire to bring over as much of the mobile experience to Windows, but there’s something to be said about taking a more direct approach by adding only those features and apps that make sense.
-For a lot of the pre-installed Samsung apps, they’re better suited for a Galaxy phone or tablet.
+For a lot of the preinstalled Samsung apps, they’re better suited for a Galaxy phone or tablet.

 In a lot of ways, the addition of so many Samsung apps on a Windows device feels like the early days of Samsung’s Android aspirations.
 The company put a lot of work and effort into including a ton of different ideas and use cases, if for no other reason to learn what its users want and need.
 Eventually, the company pared down its offering.
 Hopefully that’s what is going to happen with future Galaxy Books.